-The SUNY New Paltz graduate metal program is directed by Professor Myra Mimlitsch-Gray and includes Michael Gayk and Kerianne Quick as prominent faculty.
+The SUNY New Paltz graduate metal program is directed by Professor Myra Mimlitsch-Gray and includes Michael Gayk and Lynn Batchelder as prominent faculty.
 The program is designed to be an investigative space that inspires and challenges students to synergize making and thinking toward dynamic outcomes.

 Building upon the individual's research interests and undergraduate experience, graduate study in metal at SUNY New Paltz is a self-directed course of inquiry and action that cultivates responsibility, self-reliance, and confidence.
 With access to state-of-the-art facilities and the extensive knowledge and support of faculty, students expound upon their own research and making interests to develop a critical, self-reflexive creative practice.